-(12) Advocacy meetings for 172 community leaders and parents on raising awareness about health and hygiene.
+- (12) Advocacy meetings for 172 community leaders and parents on raising awareness about health and hygiene. - 10 training courses on health and hygiene for teachers using the teachers training guide

-WHO supported a 5 days training course on mental health first aid and psychosocial support for 208 doctors, nurses and teachers from DoH and DoE working in the 25 schools in the selected three governorates.
+For the component on building the capacity of teachers and doctors on first aid mental health support, WHO supported 8 training courses (a 5 days training course on mental health first aid and psychosocial support) for 208 doctors, paramedical staff and teachers from the selected PHC centers and schools.

-Distribution of 200 snellens chart for visual examination of students at the three governorates to be used in the students screening
+Distribution of 46 audiometers and 200 snellens chart for visual examination of students at the PHC centers within the catchment area of the 25 schools in the three governorates to be used in the students screening and further periodic annual preschool entry check up.